 As the volume of video content for businesses grow, the problem of how to find appropriate content within an ever-growing library also arises.
 According to a report from Cisco, globally, IP video traffic is going to be 82 percent of all the IP traffic (both business and consumer) by 2022.
 This report also indicates that video consumption is essential for many organizations.
 Industries such as insurance, education, finance, healthcare, to name a few- are generating massive amounts of videos.

 As per another report published by IDC, knowledge workers spend more than nine hours a week trying to find the information they need to do their job.
 An information worker earning $60,000 per year will spend about $14,251 per year searching for content.
 Also, not finding the related information costs the same organization an additional $5.3 million a year.
-A better video search system is worth millions of dollars in productivity and translates into a higher bottom-line.
+A searchable video library that allows you to search inside videos is worth millions of dollars in productivity.

 VIDIZMO Search Solution

-VIDIZMO, a Gartner recognized enterprise video content management system (EVCM), has made searching for video both within the platform and searching inside the video easy for any organization keeping in view the inherent challenges faced by enterprises in seeking the relevant content.
+VIDIZMO, a Gartner recognized video streaming and content management system, has made searching for video both within the platform and searching inside the video easy for any organization keeping in view the inherent challenges faced by enterprises in seeking the relevant content.

-VIDIZMO’s video search within the platform is done by categories, tags, custom attributes (user-defined, and system-generated), and metadata generated from various sources such as Artificial Intelligence.
+VIDIZMO’s video search within the platform is done by categories, tags, custom attributes (user-defined, and system-generated), and automatically generated metadata through Artificial Intelligence.
 Whereas search inside the video is done through:

 - Spoken Words